paulojblack/pauloblackcom/src/markdown/20230627-performance-feedback.md

 several sprints" with nothing more to add.
 Don't be that kind of manager.
 Here's a listicle to help:

 ## You owe your reports your criticism

 I've worked with and under managers who gleefully dish out put-downs and criticisms at the earliest opportunity.
-This isn't for them.
+This post isn't for them.
 I think this is an important message for servant leaders, empathetic managers who love the role because of the opportunity to improve people's lives.
 Part of improving people's lives is to help them challenge themselves, grow and be better equipped for the future.
+More tangibly - if you notice a trend that needs to be corrected or a direction someone should be pushed in and sit on that because of indecision or discomfort, you are doing that person a disservice.

-## Giving someone critical feedback and getting them fired are not the same thing
+## Planning to improve performance and Performance Improvement Plans are not the same thing

 This cuts both ways: if you genuinely want to help a report improve and you choose to follow an HR generated performance feedback process that isn't tailored to the individual while keeping your fingers crossed, you probably won't help them.
+There's a reason most people see a PIP as an opportunity to job hunt before getting fired.
 On the other hand, if you pour your heart and soul into helping someone but reach the point where they need to be let go, if you haven't been following the protocol set out by your HR department or executive leadership, chances are you may need to "start the process over"